Happiness and meditation are two powerful tools for self-esteem and self-confidence. But sometimes, it’s hard to find simple mindful basics.

 Non-judgmental open awareness.
 Now you’re cookin’ in a mindful sort-of way.

-It’s your life, my dear.
+Because it’s your life, my dear.

 Whenever you can remember to come home, back into your physical body.